Chick Corea: Personal life

-Corea and his first wife Joanie had two children, Thaddeus and Liana, though the marriage ended in divorce.
+Corea and his first wife Joanie had two children, Thaddeus and Liana; the marriage ended in divorce.
 In 1972, Corea married his second wife, vocalist/pianist Gayle Moran.

-In 1968, Corea read Dianetics, author L. Ron Hubbard's most well-known self-help book, and developed an interest in Hubbard's other works in the early 1970s: "I came into contact with L. Ron Hubbard's material in 1968 with Dianetics and it kind of opened my mind up and it got me into seeing that my potential for communication was a lot greater than I thought it was."
+In 1968, Corea read Dianetics, author L. Ron Hubbard's well-known self-help book, and developed an interest in Hubbard's other works in the early 1970s: "I came into contact with L. Ron Hubbard's material in 1968 with Dianetics and it kind of opened my mind up and it got me into seeing that my potential for communication was a lot greater than I thought it was."

 Corea said that Scientology became a profound influence on his musical direction in the early 1970s: "I no longer wanted to satisfy myself.
 I really want to connect with the world and make my music mean something to people."
-He also introduced his colleague Stanley Clarke to the movement.
 With Clarke Corea played on Space Jazz: The soundtrack of the book Battlefield Earth, a 1982 album to accompany L. Ron Hubbard's novel Battlefield Earth.

 Corea was excluded from a concert during the 1993 World Championships in Athletics in Stuttgart, Germany.
 The concert's organizers excluded him after the state government of Baden-Württemberg had announced it would review its subsidies for events featuring avowed members of Scientology.
 After Corea's complaint against this policy before the administrative court was unsuccessful in 1996, members of the United States Congress, in a letter to the German government, denounced the ban as a violation of Corea's human rights.
 Corea was not banned from performing in Germany, however, and had several appearances at the government-supported International Jazz Festival in Burghausen; he was awarded a plaque on Burghausen's "Street of Fame" in 2011.

-Corea died of a rare form of cancer shortly after his diagnosis.
-He died at his home near Tampa Bay, Florida on February 9, 2021, at the age of 79.
+Corea died at his home in Tampa, Florida, on February 9, 2021, shortly after being diagnosed with a rare form of cancer.
+He was 79.

 Discography

 Awards and honors

+In 1997, Corea was awarded an Honorary Doctorate of Music from Berklee College of Music.

-Corea's 1968 album Now He Sings, Now He Sobs was inducted into the Grammy Hall of Fame in 1999.
-In 1997, he was awarded an Honorary Doctorate of Music from Berklee College of Music.
-In 2010, he was named Doctor Honoris Causa at the Norwegian University of Science and Technology (NTNU).
+In 1999, Corea's album Now He Sings, Now He Sobs (1968) was inducted into the Grammy Hall of Fame.

+In 2010, Corea was named Doctor Honoris Causa at the Norwegian University of Science and Technology (NTNU).

 Grammy Awards

-Corea won 27 Grammy Awards and was nominated 71 times for the award.
+As of November 2025, Corea had won 28 Grammy Awards, having been nominated a total of 77 times for the award.